 New York City Trip

-For over 20 years, students in the School of Advertising and Public Relations have journeyed to the Big Apple for one week during the month of January.
+For 25 years, students in the School of Advertising and Public Relations have journeyed to the Big Apple for one week during the month of January.
 This affordable trip sponsored by the UT Ad Club changes the lives of many students by exposing them to the dynamics of agency life in the advertising capital of the world.
 Led by two faculty members students get the opportunity to network with UT advertising alumni in NYC and spend three full days touring advertising agencies and media companies, while meeting with potential employers.
 From this trip a large number of students are successfully placed in paid internships in top agencies during the summer term.
 Outstanding UT advertising alumni work (and thrive) at agencies such as Young & Rubicam, Grey NY, Ogilvy & Mather, BBDO, and McCann, to name a few.
-For more information, please contact the faculty advisor: Dr. Eric Haley (firstname.lastname@example.org).
+For more information, please contact the faculty advisor: Dr. Eric Haley (firstname.lastname@example.org) or Dr. Courtney Childers (email@example.com).

 Study Abroad In London, England 2016